Home > Articles > Built on Integrity, Not Incentives

 For IRD Clients

-Our consulting recommendations are made with zero financial incentive from software vendors, including iCIMS.
-We work with iCIMS every day.
-We know and respect their team.
-But we don’t accept referral fees from them or anyone else.
+Our consulting recommendations are made with zero financial incentive from software vendors.
 Our only loyalty is to your results.

 For SAI Members

 Your membership fee powers a community that’s vendor-neutral by design.
 We don’t allow paid placements, “sponsored” sessions, or affiliate-backed recommendations.
-If we highlight a product or invite a guest, it’s because we believe it brings genuine value to the community—not because someone paid us.
+If we highlight a product or invite a guest, it’s because we believe it brings genuine value to the community.

 Integrity Isn’t a Slogan.
 It’s a Decision.